Quybuom/hanhchinh-app/replit.md

 **Technical Implementations & Feature Specifications:**
 - **Public Feedback Submission**: Users can submit feedback with department name, title, description, contact information (name and 10-11 digit phone number), and optional images (max 5MB).
 Each submission receives a unique sequential tracking number.
 - **Admin Dashboard**: Secure admin access for viewing reports, updating feedback status (Received → Processing → Resolved), assigning feedback to staff (with flexible assignment, search, and custom names), and managing staff and geographic units.
+- **Staff Authentication System**: Session-based authentication for staff members with individual login credentials (username/password).
+Staff can only access feedbacks assigned to them through a secure scoped endpoint.
+Features include:
+  - Staff login with bcrypt-hashed passwords
+  - express-session with httpOnly, sameSite cookies
+  - Session-based authorization (401 for unauthenticated, 403 for unauthorized)
+  - Staff dashboard showing only assigned feedbacks with statistics
+  - Status update capabilities (mark as resolved, reopen)
+  - Confirmation dialogs for status changes
 - **AI Notifications**: Google Gemini generates contextual Vietnamese notification messages, including tracking numbers and assignment details.
 - **Statistics & Reporting**: Real-time statistics with percentage breakdowns, assignee workload tracking, resolution rates per assignee, and CSV/text data export functionality.
 - **Staff Management System**: Full CRUD (Create, Read, Update, Delete) functionality for staff members and geographic units via an admin UI with "Cán bộ", "Địa bàn", and "Phân công" tabs.
+Admin can set username/password for staff members to enable individual logins.
 - **Auto-Assignment Logic**: Automatic staff assignment based on the `unitName` provided in new feedback.
 If a staff member is assigned to a unit, the feedback is automatically assigned to them, and its status changes to "processing".
 If no staff is found, the status remains "received".
 - **Public "Mark as Resolved"**: Public users can mark feedback as resolved (when in "processing" status) using the admin password for verification.
 - **Rating System**: Users can rate resolved feedback (1-5 stars) with an optional comment, after phone number verification.